xubiod/dumb-lang-test/REFERENCE.md

 Moves instruction pointer by a given offset multiplied by 128.
 Uses a **signed** byte

 Usage: `jmpoc <sbyte>`

+## Footnotes

+\* Note when not replaced within a pseudo instruction these are by themselves a pseudo instruction, so when you use them they decompose into multiple but when a pseudo instruction does they do *not* decompose

 ## Other
 Pseudo instruction reference [here](PSEUDO_REF.md).